Skip to main content

 Limits on Damages in Michigan

-Lastly, claims are time-sensitive, as you have three years from the date of the accident to file most lawsuits in court.
-If you don't file your lawsuit within the statute of limitations, you may not be able to claim any damages at all.
+The deadline is three years from the date of the accident.
+If you don't file your lawsuit within the statute of limitations, you may be unable to claim any damages.

 A Michigan Attorney Can Help With Your Car Accident Claim